-An ongoing commentary on the world - from an atheist, materialist and libertarian viewpoint - by Mark Owen, who is wholly responsible for any views expressed here.
+An ongoing commentary on the world - from an atheist, materialist, libertarian and progressive viewpoint - by Mark Owen, who is wholly responsible for any views expressed here.

 (Any material below may be reproduced freely by anyone, friend or foe,